A Touch Away (TV series): Synopsis

 The drama series revolves around a hopeless love story between an orthodox religious young woman and a Russian immigrant.
 The lives of two families interconnect in an apartment complex in the orthodox neighborhood of Bnei Brak, just outside Tel Aviv.
-The Bermans are a strictly religious family, whose daughter Rochale is about to enter into an arranged marriage with a wealthy young bridegroom.
+The Bermans are a strictly religious family, whose daughter Rochale is about to enter into an arranged marriage with a wealthy young man.
 But sparks fly when a thoroughly secular family from Russia moves into a neighboring apartment.
-The forbidden love that soon blossoms between the two young neighbors, and the secrets that each family must hide, threaten the families deeply rooted traditions and challenge individual family member's beliefs.
+The forbidden love that soon blossoms between the two young neighbors, and the secrets that each family must hide, threaten the families' deep rooted traditions and challenge individual family members' beliefs.
+The show's various sub-plots follow the deteriorating marriage of Sasha (Slava Bibergal) and Marina (Evgenia Dodina) Mintz, Zurik's parents, with Marina having an affair, their daughter Natalia's struggles to adjust to her new life in Israel, the hardships of Leah (Yarden Bar-Kochba) and Shmuel (Tzahi Grad) Berman to have a third child, and yeshiva dean and widower Aharon Berman's (Yehezkel Lazarov) story.